 I am financially prepared for this program and have the complete support of my family.
 I've been employed full-time as a nurse for five years, and my experience includes working in ICU, CVICU, and Kidney Transplants.
 As a woman from Pakistan, I bring a unique knowledge of other cultures.
 I pride myself on my compassion and caregiving nature.
 Multilingual and multicultural, I relate well to patients from all levels of society.
 I also have a degree in information technology, which has helped me to excel at the technical aspects of nursing.

-I come from a family that includes 4 siblings who are doctors, one brother and one sister are surgeons, one is a cardiologist, and another is an internist.
-With my late father’s help and his contacts, we were able to raise enough money to establish a ten-bed free hospital for the underserved in our hometown of Swabi, Pakistan.
-Last year my siblings began offering free general surgeries that people couldn't afford.
+I come from a family that includes four siblings who are doctors, two are surgeons, another is a cardiologist, and yet another is an internist.
+With my late father’s help and his contacts, we raised enough money to establish a ten-bed free hospital for the underserved in our hometown of Swabi, Pakistan.
+Last year two of my siblings began offering free general surgeries that people couldn't afford.

 I’ve prepared for graduate school in Nurse Anesthesia for three years at XU.
 I gained critical care experience and finished my BSN and the prerequisite courses required for this program.
 I have been very inspired by working in CVICU alongside CRNAs and Anesthesiologists attending open-heart surgeries,